Terrance Green

 Office: SZB 3.714D

 In addition, Dr. Green's research has been nationally recognized, and he has received several prestigious awards and grant funding to support his work.
-In 2018, he was awarded one of thirty National Academy of Education (NAEd) Spencer Postdoctoral Fellowships, and in 2017, Dr. Green received the Early Career Award from the American Educational Research Association’s (AERA) Division A (which focuses on Administration, Organization, and Leadership).
+He is a William T. Grant Scholar (2020-2025), and in 2018 was awarded one of thirty National Academy of Education (NAEd) Spencer Postdoctoral Fellowships.
+In 2017, Dr. Green received the Early Career Award from the American Educational Research Association’s (AERA) Division A (which focuses on Administration, Organization, and Leadership).
 In 2016, he was the recipient of the William J. Davis Award for the most outstanding article published in a volume of Educational Administration Quarterly, which is the top journal in the field of educational leadership and administration.
 Dr. Green's research has been funded by the Spencer Foundation and the William T. Grant Foundation.

 Dr. Green earned a Ph.D. in Educational Leadership & Policy Analysis from the University of Wisconsin-Madison and a B.S. in Biology Education from Kentucky State University, a Historically Black College & University (HBCU).
 Prior to earning his doctorate, he was a high school science teacher.